middlebury/styleguide/_editorial/a.md

 Abbreviations, plural:

-Abbreviations without periods take s, no apostrophe.
+Abbreviations without periods take _s_, no apostrophe.
 Apostrophes may be used if misreading is a possibility.

 `BA, BAs; PhD, PhDs; URL, URLs`

-Abbreviations with one period usually add the s before the period:
+Abbreviations with one period usually add the _s_ before the period:

 `ed., eds.; yr., yrs.; Dr., Drs.`

-Abbreviations with more than one period use apostrophe s:
+Abbreviations with more than one period use apostrophe _s_:

 `p.p.’s; the d.t.’s`